 If you discover your identity has been stolen, you must act quickly.
 It’s possible to recover from the financial damage, but the process requires a lot of time and effort.
 Keep reading to learn about best practices that can help safeguard your information and protect yourself from identity theft.

 How to prevent identity theft

 Preventing identity theft may not be entirely possible since most people's private and financial information is stored and shared digitally.
 Once you share your information with a company or government entity, it's their responsibility to keep it safe from cybercriminals.

 Although there aren’t any guaranteed ways to prevent identity theft, there are some steps you can take to minimize your risk or catch it early on:

-Don't carry your Social Security card, birth certificate and passport in your purse, wallet or car unless necessary.
+Your personal documents are targets for thieves.
+Don't carry your Social Security card, birth certificate or passport in your purse, wallet or car unless necessary.
 Whenever you do, don't leave the documents unattended.
 At home, consider keeping the documents in a safe in case there’s a burglary.

-Don’t share your Social Security number, debit card pins, driver's license, birthdate and other sensitive information through phone calls, text messages, email or social media.
+One of the most important identity theft prevention tips is to keep your personal and financial information private.
+Don’t share your Social Security number, debit card PIN, driver's license number, birthdate and other sensitive information through phone calls, text messages, email or social media.
 If you receive a phone call or email from a bank or other financial institution, make sure their contact information is valid before sharing any details.

 For example, check the sender's full address if you receive an email from your bank requesting information under the pretext of updating your account.
 A scammer's email will usually include an extra letter, number or word when compared to the email of the legitimate company.
 The body of the email might have typos and other grammatical errors as well.